tplr-ai/templar/docs/checkpointing.md

 ### Setting the Checkpoint Path

-By default, the checkpoint files are saved with the names `miner_checkpoint.pth` and `validator_checkpoint.pth`.
+By default, the checkpoint files are saved with the names `checkpoint-M<UID>.pth` and `checkpoint-V<UID>.pth`.
 You can customize the checkpoint path using the `--checkpoint_path` argument when running the miner or validator.

 **Example**: